LukasPietzschmann/nvim-ufo/README.md

 ### How does nvim-ufo get the folds?

-If ufo detect `foldmethod` option is not `diff` or `marker`, it will request the providers to get the folds, the request strategy is formed by the main and the fallback.
-The default value of main is `lsp` and the default value of fallback is `indent` which implemented by ufo.
+If ufo detect `foldmethod` option is not `diff` or `marker`, it will request the providers to get the folds, the request strategy is formed by the main and the fallbacks.
+The default value of main is `lsp` and the default fallbacks are `treesitter` and `indent` (which implemented by ufo).

 For example, Changing the text in a buffer will request the providers for folds.